michami/SurvivalSoloRPG/README.md

 **Traps:** Traps have a LVL which must be beat with INT to disarm.
 LVL acts like DEX if triggered.
 A failed roll to disarm will trigger the trap.
 When creating a trap, roll on INT to find the trap's LVL.

 **Constructs and Golems:** Roll on manna for the level.
-Use the rules for monsters to determine how many trait points to distribute.
+The pet gets 2x the rolled value of trait points.
+Manna used to create a pet does not regenerate until the pet dies or is dismissed.
+Manna boosts from meditation may be used.

-**Meditation:** When not in battle, you can choose to meditate.
-For each turn you meditate, you temporarily increase your manna pool by one token.
-There is also a 50% chance to be attacked by a low-level monster each turn.
-If your meditation is interrupted, you loose the manna bonus and the monster attacks first.
-You keep this manna boost until it is spent.
+**Meditation:** You can choose to meditate once after each battle.
+To meditate, roll one die.
+If it's 0 or 1, a monster will find you and have first attack.
+If it's 2 or 3, your meditation is successful and you get a temporary 1 point manna boost.
+You keep this manna boost until it is used.
+The manna boosts stack if not spent.

-**Leveling:** At the end of a single adventure, (or whenever you feel is right) each hero gets one XP and all spent lucky shots are restored.
+**Leveling:** At the end of a single encounter, each hero gets one XP and one spent lucky shot is restored.
 You need the number of the next level more XP to advance to that level. (level 4 is 4 XP higher than level 3) Each time you level up, you get 2 points you can choose to spend on any traits or lucky shot tokens.

 **Healing:** Each ally can heal 1 HP between battles.
-Elves may attempt to perform a full heal at a medium(8) difficulty, or raise the dead at a hard(10) difficulty.
-Beast-kin may attempt a full heal on themselves.
+Elves and Beast-kin may attempt to perform a full heal at a trivial(4) + target level difficulty.
+Elves may attempt to raise the dead at an easy(6) + target level difficulty.

-**Monsters:** A level 1 monster has 4 total trait points.
-(Often one point to each trait) Monsters level the same way as Heroes, so a level 5 monster will have 8 additional trait points, or 12 total, the same as a level 1 hero.
+**Monsters:** Monsters and pets get LEVEL x 2 total trait points.
+A level 6 monster will have 12 total trait points, the same as a level 1 hero.

 **Creating a Map:** Roll multiple dice, or a single dice multiple times to find what exits the current room has.
 Zero is the way you entered the room, 1 is to the left, 2 is straight ahead, 3 is to the right.
 Ignore duplicate values.
 Ask the oracle about any room features.